sam2kb/frigate-ai-notification-blueprint/README.md

 ## 📲 How the Notification Behaves

 Every send uses the same tag: `{{ id }}` - the Frigate event id.
 On both Android and iOS the HA app treats a repeated tag as a replacement of the existing notification rather than a new one.
-We also set `alert_once: true`, so the updated notification won’t ping/vibrate again.
+We also set `alert_once: true`, so the updated notification won't ping/vibrate again.

 The update loop only fires on meaningful changes (clip becomes ready, sub-label changes, zones list changes, or a truly new snapshot).
-It’s not sending on every MQTT tick.
+It's not sending on every MQTT tick.

-- **Initial alert** on new Frigate event (if it passes your filters).
+- **Initial alert** on new Frigate event if it passes your filters.
 - **Update alerts** on important changes:
   - Clip becomes ready
   - Sub-label recognition changes